sa-mcquanzie/CV/README.md

 **Shooters Sports & Grill** (late 2014 - late 2020)
 _Owner_

 - Managing the pub (expanded into a restaurant in 2018), as well as the external responsbilities that came with it.
-I personally would usually rotate among all of the roles in my pub as and when they were needed, these were:
+I personally rotated through all of the roles in my pub as and when they were needed, these were:
 - Bar, this included managing all my drinks stock, counting tills, and ensuring the bar was a friendly lively environment.
-- Kitchen, designing a menu and ensuring my busy small kitchen was up to the task of maintaining the quality, and doing some cooking myself.
+- Kitchen, designing a menu and ensuring my busy, small kitchen was up to the task of maintaining a high quality, and doing some cooking myself.
-- Floor, this was waitering for the restaurant side of the business, again ensuring all guests were looked after for.
+- Floor, this was waitering for the restaurant side of the business, again ensuring all guests were looked after.
 - Security, often I would have to fill in or add to the door or internal security in the bar.
 - Betting, the pub had a small betting booth addon, which was mainly focused on horse racing, but would take all sports bets.
 - Tech Support, the pub boasted an impressive TV and sound system which was installed and maintained by myself.